How to Find the Best Protein Powder for Renal Patients

 A high protein diet can also increase the levels of urea – a waste product created when protein is broken down – in the blood.

-High levels of urea and other nitrogenous waste products can cause kidney damage and increase the risk for chronic kidney disease (CKD) in individuals with impaired kidney function.
+High levels of urea and other nitrogenous waste products can cause kidney damage and increase the risk for chronic kidney disease (CKD) in individuals with impaired kidney function (J Am Soc Nephrol, 2020).

 Individuals with kidney disease therefore need to be mindful of how much protein they eat.

-Basically, the only time a protein supplement is needed is when daily protein requirements are not being met.
+Basically, the only time protein powder is needed is when daily protein requirements are not being met.

-Protein powder can be incorporated into smoothies, oatmeal, and other recipes.
-It also makes it easy to measure exactly how much protein you are eating.
+It can be easily incorporated into smoothies, oatmeal, and other recipes, and makes it easy to know exactly how much protein you are consuming.

-Not all protein powders are created equal, however, and some types of protein powder are better for renal patients than others.
+Not all protein powders are created equal, however, and some types are better for renal patients than others.

-Research suggests that egg white protein powder and bovine collagen protein powder are among the best sources for renal patients, especially those undergoing dialysis treatment.
+Research suggests that Egg White Protein Powder and Bovine Collagen Protein Powder are the best sources for renal patients, especially those undergoing dialysis treatment.

 This is because dialysis patients have high protein needs, but need to limit phosphorus and potassium intakes.

-Egg whites do contain a moderate amount of sodium, however, so if this is a concern for you, then bovine collagen protein powder may be the best option for you.
+Egg whites do contain a moderate amount of sodium, however, so if this is a concern for you, then bovine collagen protein powder may be the best option.

 Moreover, if you need to limit your potassium intake, it is recommended that you choose unflavored egg white or collagen protein powder.

-Added ingredients tend to contribute phosphorus to a formula, so it may be best to keep it simple!
+Added ingredients tend to contribute phosphorus to a formula, so it might be best to keep it simple!

 - acacia fiber